 From Greeks and Romans to the preamble to the American Declaration of Independence, the pursuit of happiness has been a sine qua non of the good life .
 One of the biggest puzzles for philosophers through the ages and modern-day psychologists is to define the factors that influence happiness.
 Research has suggested three such variables (Lyubomirsky et al., 2005; Ryan & Deci, 2001).
 1. Happiness set point: Studies have revealed that around 50% of the variation in the happiness levels between individuals can be accounted for by genes.
 This happiness level is assumed to be stable over time and people tend to return to their set point after being exposed to a positive or a negative event.
 However, this doesn’t mean that individuals with a low baseline set point cannot increase happiness.
 Researchers have now discovered that most individuals return to a positive emotional baseline rather than a neutral emotional baseline following an emotionally significant event.
 Moreover, this so-call...

-Written by a board-certified psychiatrist and an expert on self-management of depression, Harpreet Duggal, MD, this blog focuses on practical and proven methods of treating depression that go beyond medications and traditional therapy.
-It discusses elements of healthy lifestyle, positive psychology, relationships, values, strengths, communication, and wellness.
-No AI-assisted technology has been used in this blog.
-The content of the blog is not to be construed as treatment advice.
+Authored by Dr. Harpreet Duggal, a board-certified psychiatrist and expert in self-managing depression, this blog offers practical strategies for treating depression beyond medications and therapy.
+It explores key elements such as healthy living, positive psychology, relationships, personal values, strengths, communication, and overall wellness.
+Please note that this blog is for informational purposes only and should not be considered professional treatment advice.